 The lines enclose muscles, and it is sometimes described what the function of these muscles is or what type of muscle fiber the line contains.
 The lines are, therefore, not stand alone, but enclose organs, muscles and other tissues and parts which are included in the line.

 The basic hypothesis of Thomas Myers’ writings on Fascia kinetic lines is that muscles, no matter what they do individually, also affect tissues throughout the entire body through Fascia-based interconnections.

 These interconnections can be called Fascia lines and can be followed by the body’s dissectible “meridians” of connective tissue structures.
 They consist of membranes and ligaments, both superficial and deep connective tissue, loose and tight.

-These Fascia lines create stability, resistance, power, flexibility, elasticity, and above all- compensatory posture.
+These Fascia lines create stability, resistance, power, flexibility, elasticity, and above all, compensatory postures.
 So connective tissue structures work in sync, creating a fluid and balanced movement and a posture that maintains balance and direct contact between all body parts.

 The deep front line is located between the right and left lateral lines in the front plane, wedged between the superficial front line and superficial dorsal line in the sagittal plane.
-It is surrounded by the spiral lines and functional lines.
+It is surrounded by “spiral lines” and “functional lines”.
 Here’s a link to the dissection video.

 Further upward through the diaphragm the deep front line passes up through the chest with many branches through the thoracic viscera and ends on the bottom of both the neutral and the visceral cranium.